Elif Nisa Guler

 Co-organizer & Fellow, Student-led Workshop on Entrepreneurial Finance and Innovation

-Elif N. Guler
+Elif Nisa Guler

 3rd-Year Finance PhD Student